Georgia vs. Auburn NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Saturday's over/under is 34 points lower than the two team's combined 81 points per game average.
+- The combined points per game average of the two teams, 81, is 34 points above Saturday's over/under.

-- The 20.8 combined points per game that these two squads have allowed this season are 26.2 fewer than the 47 total in this contest.
+- The 20.8 combined points per game that these two squads have allowed this season are 26.2 fewer than the 47 over/under in this contest.

-- The Bulldogs and their opponents have scored an average of 49.2 points per game in 2021, 2.2 more than Saturday's total.
+- The average total in Bulldogs games this season is 49.2, 2.2 points more than Saturday's over/under of 47.

-- The 56.1 PPG average total in Tigers games this season is 9.1 points more than this game's over/under.
+- The 47-point over/under for this game is 9.1 points below the 56.1 points per game average total in Tigers games this season.

 Georgia Stats and Trends

-- Georgia is 3-1 against the spread and 4-0 overall in games when it records more than 16.2 points.
+- When Georgia records more than 16.2 points, it is 3-1 against the spread and 4-0 overall.

-- When Georgia totals more than 300.4 yards, the team is 3-1 against the spread and 4-0 overall.
+- When Georgia piles up more than 300.4 yards, the team is 3-1 against the spread and 4-0 overall.

-- The Bulldogs have turned the ball over seven times this season, two more turnovers than the Tigers have forced (5).
+- The Bulldogs have turned the ball over two more times (7 total) than the Tigers have forced a turnover (5) this season.

 - Find the latest spread and moneyline odds for Georgia at SISportsbook.